ravikumar001/codetest/README.md

-some more changes to code
+kkkkksome more changes to code